winitzki/scall/tutorial/programming_dhall.md

 let _ = reflK k1 : LeibnizEqualK k1 k2 -- Implements `assert : k1 === k2`.
 ```

+What about _inequalities_ at type level?
+Recall that an inequality type requires us to have a function that compares values at run time.
+However, Dhall cannot compare type symbols at run time.
+(It is not possible to write a function `equalT : Type → Type → Bool` such that `equalT Text Text === True` but `equalT Text Double === False`.)
+So, we cannot define a type-level inequality type such as `LeibnizUnequalT`.

 ### Symbolic reasoning with Leibniz equality

-One can implement "equality combinators" that manipulate Leibniz equality types and enable symbolic reasoning about equal values.
+One can implement "equality combinators" that manipulate Leibniz equality types and enable certain patterns of symbolic reasoning about equality of values.
-The five basic combinators correspond to the standard properties of the equality relation: reflexivity, symmetry, transitivity, value identity, and function extensionality.
+There are five basic "equality combinators" corresponding to the five properties of the equality relation: reflexivity, symmetry, transitivity, value identity, and function extensionality.

-The next subsections will show how to translate these properties into Dhall code for the Leibniz equality.
+The next subsections will show how to translate those properties into Dhall code manipulating the Leibniz equality types.
 We will focus on Leibniz equality between values, as Leibniz equality between types or kinds will have similar properties.

 #### Reflexivity

 The reflexivity property is that any value `x` equals itself.
-Translated into equality types, it means that for any `x : T` there must exist a value of type `LeibnizEqual T x x`.
+Translated into the language of equality types, it means that for any `x : T` there must exist a value of type `LeibnizEqual T x x`.
 Indeed, we have seen that such a value is created as `refl T x`.

-So, we view `refl` as the "reflexivity constructor".
+So, we view `refl` as the "reflexivity combinator".

 #### Symmetry